ProzorroUKR/openprocurement.api/docs/source/tendering/basic-actions/bid-items.rst

 Create bid with product in items
 --------------------------------

-All of you need it's pass product identificator of active product from market to field `product` in bid.items.
+All you need it's pass product identifier of active product with the same category as in tender item from market to field `product` in bid.items.

 If you pass a non-existent identifier, you will get an error: